-b.
-U.S. EPA may approve, disapprove, require revisions to, or modify the draft Work Plan in whole or in part.
-If U.S. EPA requires revisions, Respondent shall submit a revised draft Work Plan within 7 business days of receipt of U.S. EPA's notification of the required revisions.
-Respondent shall implement the Work Plan as approved in writing by U.S. EPA in accordance with the schedule approved by U.S. EPA.
-Once approved, or approved with modifications, the Work Plan, the schedule, and any subsequent modifications shall be incorporated into and become fully enforceable under this Settlement Agreement.
+a.
+Respondent shall implement the Work Plan, attached as Exhibit B, which has been approved in writing by U.S. EPA.
+The Work Plan shall be performed in accordance with the schedule approved by U.S. EPA.
+The Work Plan, the schedule contained therein, and any subsequent modifications shall be incorporated into and become fully enforceable under this Settlement Agreement.